-- 1.7.
-This business plan and budget remains subject to approval by Ofcom, and for the period up until transfer the requirement continues that we are adequately funded to meet our regulatory obligations. - 1.8.
-As part of the preparation for transfer, there will be a levy reckoning-up process to ensure - there is no over recovery of the budget.
-Depending on timing and the precise nature of PSA's winding-up activities, the levy will either be fully collected to fund the budget up to the point of transfer, or some small portion of the budget will be funded from PSA retained surplus. - each funder only collects their correct apportionment of the levy on PSA's behalf, based on their share of total outpayments (as calculated from the most recent network returns). - 1.9.
-We expect the market size in terms of qualifying outpayments to be £450.0m.
-After allowing for income from Registration and bank interest, the full year PSA budget to be funded by the levy is £3,647,494, which yields a levy % of 0.81% of total outpayments. - 1.10.
-The proposed Registration fee is unchanged at £200 + VAT.
+- 1.6.
+This business plan and budget remains subject to approval by Ofcom, and for the period up until transfer the requirement continues that we are adequately funded to meet our regulatory obligations. - 1.7.
+As part of the preparation for transfer, there will be a levy reckoning-up process to ensure: - there is no over recovery of the budget.
+Depending on timing and the precise nature of PSA's winding-up activities, the levy will either be fully collected to fund the budget up to the point of transfer, or some small portion of the budget will be funded from PSA retained surplus. - each funder only collects their correct apportionment of the levy on PSA's behalf, based on their share of total outpayments (as calculated from the most recent network returns). - 1.8.
+We expect the market size in terms of qualifying outpayments to be £475.0m.
+After allowing for income from bank interest, the full year PSA budget to be funded by the levy is £3,808,616, which yields a levy % of 0.80% of total outpayments. - 1.9.
+It is proposed that the requirement for registered providers to pay a Registration fee is removed with effect from 1 April 2024.